sysmulch/docs/index.md

 For my publications, see [my ORCID record](https://orcid.org/0000-0002-1898-0559).

 I'm looking for a full-time position, ideally in service of an educational, scientific, or nonprofit mission.
-I'm a U.S. Permanent Resident based in New Jersey.
+I'm a U.S. Permanent Resident based in Princeton, New Jersey.

 My email: <ravi@uwalumni.com>.